Cardiac rehabilitation specialists in North Central Florida

 Cardiac rehabilitation is beneficial for patients who are:

 - At a high risk for developing heart disease

 - Recovering from a heart attack

-- Diagnosed with cardiomyopathy or congestive heart failure
+- With a cardiomyopathy or congestive heart failure diagnosis

 - Faster recovery